 North Carolina’s Brunswick Islands also feature a number of offshore fishing options, with boats based in Southport, Oak Island, Holden Beach, Ocean Isle Beach and Calabash.

 Whether or not you have luck offshore, it’s easy to enjoy fresh North Carolina seafood at many restaurants throughout the state.
 The North Carolina Catch supports the work of four local seafood initiatives stretching from the northern Outer Banks down the coast to the Brunswick Islands.
-When in a restaurant, grocery store, or seafood shop, look for the logo from Outer Banks Catch, Ocracoke Fresh or Carteret Catch to guarantee your seafood is fresh from North Carolina waters.
+When in a restaurant, grocery store or seafood shop, look for the logo from Outer Banks Catch, Ocracoke Fresh, Brunswick Catch or Carteret Catch to guarantee your seafood is fresh from North Carolina waters.